What Are Warrants in Growth Capital Deals?

-While a warrant may appear as a low-risk solution for accessing working capital (and when you compare it with the upfront equity requirement of VC and the implications of it, a warrant is reasonably low risk), there are still some factors that must be taken into consideration before finalizing the deal.
+While a warrant may appear as a low-risk solution for accessing working capital (and when you compare it with the upfront equity requirement of VC and the implications of it, a warrant is a reasonably low risk), we don’t take them here at River SaaS capital, and if you are curious, you can learn why.
+There are a few factors that must be fully taken into consideration regarding warrants before finalizing the deal.

 Want to speak to an expert?
 Contact our investment team today to get answers to your warrant questions.

 You’re Giving Up the Security of Complete Ownership

 One of the strategic advantages of venture debt financing is that lenders don’t take an ownership position in your company — i.e., they don’t own any equity or occupy a board seat.
 Whereas venture capital investors, angel investors, and banks may require an equity stake, debt financing lenders allow you to retain control of your organization.